-These rates are based on one standard deviation above the averages from College for All Texans (college cost 2019-2020) average of tuition and fees.
+These rates are based on one standard deviation above the averages from College for All Texans (college cost 2020-2021) average of tuition and fees.
 VR reviews these rates annually in July.

-Service Records for Training at a Public Technical and State Colleges
+Service Records for Training at a Public Technical or State College

 The following RHW specifications should be used when creating service records for training services: